Evaluate Your Gym Training

 Do not skip leg day, and do not neglect your calves.
 Strong calves balance out the lower body and help increase the amount of volume you can take during squats, deadlifts, and leg presses.
 Strong calves also improve stability and help you avoid injuries while running or playing sports.

-Standing calf raises are probably the best calf-strengthening exercise you can do.
-Do them while holding dumbbells, or use your bodyweight.
+Standing calf raises are the best calf-strengthening exercise you can do.
+Do them while holding dumbbells, or use your body weight.
 Either way, you will see results.

 Adductors

 Men are particularly guilty of neglecting their adductors (inner thigh muscles).
-However, these muscles play a big part in stabilizing and protecting the knees during squats and while running or climbing stairs.
+However, these muscles play a big part in stabilizing and protecting the knees during squats, running, or climbing stairs.

-Weak adductors might be to blame if you are having trouble increasing the weight on your squat or if your knees are continually caving in.
+If you are having trouble increasing the weight on your squat or if your knees are continually caving in, weak adductors might be to blame.

 You Waste Time Between Sets